 - Just as it is *written, “He scattered abroad, He gave to the poor, His righteousness endures into the age.”3Quotation/allusion to Psalm 112:9. “into the age” is typically translated “eternal” here.
 But the Greek word translated “age” here is “αἰών” (aion), which means a time span with a beginning and an end.
 It’s also used in Matthew 24:3 to talk about the “culmination (end) of the age.”

-- And the One who supplies seed for the man who sows, and bread for food will abundantly provide, and will multiply your seed for sowing, and will grow the fruits of your righteousness,
+- And the One supplying seed for the man sowing will also abundantly provide bread for food, and will multiply your seed for sowing, and will grow the fruits of your righteousness,

 - enriching you in everything; into all generosity which through us produces thanksgiving to God.